EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 > In fact the problem of classifying sets has already been studied extensively via the field Multiple-Instance Learning (MIL).
 MIL is typically defined as a classification task where the objective is to learn a mapping from sets (known as bags) of elements to a single label.
 However, MIL also includes the assumption that bag labels are dependent only on some function of hidden element labels, *e.g.* a bag label is y only if it contains an element with label y.
 We are interested in more general problems where it may not be possible to determine the set label by looking at each element individually.

-An obvious first step is to treat the set as a sequence (by assigning an arbitrary ordering) and input it into a squential model, luch as an LSTM Recurrent Neural Network.
-However, the choice or ordering can have a [big impact on performance](https://arxiv.org/abs/1511.06391), and sequential models ar poor at modelling long-rage dependencies, so if two closely related elements end up at opposite ends of the sequence, their relationship may be missed.
+An obvious first step is to treat the set as a sequence (by assigning an arbitrary ordering) and input it into a sequential model, such as an LSTM Recurrent Neural Network.
+However, the choice or ordering can have a [big impact on performance](https://arxiv.org/abs/1511.06391), and sequential models are poor at modeling long-rage dependencies, so if two closely related elements end up at opposite ends of the sequence, their relationship may be missed.
 Ideally we would like a similar model where the output is independent of the order of the inputs, that is, a set network.
 But what would such a model look like?

 As it turns out, a variety of different researchers have already run into, and managed to solve this problem in a variety of different ways.
-However, in most instances there seems to be little awarness of others' proposed solutions and most approaches seem to be developed largely independently (*e.g.* [Deep Sets](https://arxiv.org/abs/1611.04500) and [Pointnet](https://arxiv.org/abs/1612.00593) both employ the same novel approach to 3D object classification on the same dataset).
+However, in most instances there seems to be little awareness of others' proposed solutions and most approaches seem to be developed largely independently (*e.g.* [Deep Sets](https://arxiv.org/abs/1611.04500) and [Pointnet](https://arxiv.org/abs/1612.00593) both employ the same novel approach to 3D object classification on the same dataset).
 Most of these approaches are largely based on the same principles (*i.e.* the deep set network we describe below), but many also feature unique innovations (as well as small tweaks and optimisations) that could also be applied to other problems.
 This lack of awareness means researchers waste time reinventing the wheel, and often miss useful tricks that might help improve their approaches.
 Furthermore, opportunities to use set networks are often missed: a good example might be in [matching networks](https://arxiv.org/abs/1606.04080) where a bi-directional RNN, instead of a set network, is used to encode elements of an input set.